sarashamas/docs-calendar/docs/api/provider/rest_routes/put_routes/js_eventcalendar_putcalendar_route.md

 ---
-sidebar_label: Put /calendars
+sidebar_label: PUT /calendars
-title: Put /calendars
+title: PUT /calendars
-description: You can learn about the Put /calendars route in the documentation of the DHTMLX JavaScript Event Calendar library.
+description: You can learn about the PUT /calendars route in the documentation of the DHTMLX JavaScript Event Calendar library.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Event Calendar.
 ---

-# Put /calendars
+# PUT /calendars

 ### Description

 @short: Updates data on a calendar (event type)

 The route handles the PUT request made to the **'/calendars/{id}'** path.

 <table style="border: 1px solid white; border-collapse: collapse; width:50%">
 <thead style="border: 1px solid white; border-collapse: collapse;">